dustin10/VichUploaderBundle/Resources/doc/index.md

     mappings:
         product_image:
             uri_prefix: /images/products
-            upload_id: product_image_fs
+            upload_destination: product_image_fs
 ```

-The `upload_id` is the only required configuration option for an entity mapping.
+The `upload_destination` is the only required configuration option for an entity mapping.
 All options are listed below:

-- `upload_id`: The gaufrette fs id to upload the file to
+- `upload_destination`: The gaufrette fs id to upload the file to
 - `namer`: The id of the file namer service for this entity (See Namers section below)
 - `directory_namer`: The id of the directory namer service for this entity (See Namers section below)
 - `delete_on_remove`: Set to true if the file should be deleted from the